 When searching for the perfect bag for your trip, consider what you need it for.
 Will you truly be living out of it, or will you only need it for weekend trips away from your primary location?
 Where will you store important documents and items in it and away from potential thieves?
 Will it need to endure elements like rain during trekking trips or simply hold your towel and clothes while at the beach?
 The answers to these questions will help inform your decision on what bag is right for you.

 Bonus Tip: Backpacks are less likely to be measured or weighed than suitcases or duffel bags at the airport.

 Once you have determined what bags you will take on your gap year -- it's time to decide what will go in it.
 Overpacking is one of the most common mistakes when preparing for a gap year, so let's discuss the necessities and how to decide what you'll need and what can stay behind.

-Clothes will be the bulk of your pack, and it's always tricky to pack for different climates and situations.
+Clothes will take up the bulk of your space, and it's always tricky to pack for the different climates, seasons, and activities you'll experience during your gap year.
 Some quick tips:

 - Instead of packing for every situation, pack layers.

 - Pack versatile clothing that you can use on multiple types of occasions.